AjayTomar3342/MSR-Assignment-3/README.md

   ```
       Unix/macOS
-      python MSR_Assignment.py
+      python msr_assignment_3.py

       Windows
-      %run MSR_Assignment.py
+      %run msr_assignment_3.py
   ```

   **NOTE:**
-  After each run of the code, the **Guava Repository** Folder from the Process folder has to be deleted manually as for each run, GitHub API scrapes updated data and for successfull scraping, older data has to be deleted
+  After each run of the code, the **Guava Repository**, **Zsh Repository** and **Power Shell Repository** Folder from the Process folder has to be deleted manually as for each run, GitHub API scrapes updated data and for successfull scraping, older data has to be deleted